Stephen Minor: Property and business interests

 He resided in Natchez, Mississippi from 1780 to 1815.
 His land grants included vast holdings in current Mississippi and Louisiana.
 These were subsequently developed into nine separate plantations and he originally held most of the land that became the current day city of Natchez.
-In 1797 he purchased the estate Concord which had been build by Governor Gayoso as the official residence of the Spanish Governors of the Natchez District.
+In 1797 he purchased the estate Concord which had been built by Governor Gayoso as the official residence of the Spanish Governors of the Natchez District.
 In 1797, Minor's plantations produced 2500 bales of cotton and he ranked as one of Natchez's richest citizens in the first two decades of the 1800s.

 In addition to planting, he served as the first President of the Bank of Mississippi from 1797 to 1815.
+As of 1812 the bank was capitalized at $500,000 and the other directors were Ferdinand L. Claiborne, Samuel Postlethwaite, William Shields, Wm.
+Brooks, John Hankerson, Lyman Harding, Wm.
+G. Forman, Jeremiah Hunt, Lewis Evans, Jas.
+McIntosh, Thos.
+Wilkins, and Jas.
+C. Wilkins.